gridsome/gridsome.org/docs/pages.md

 ## Programmatic pages

 Pages can be created programmatically by using the `createPages` hook in `gridsome.server.js`.
+This is useful if you want to manually create pages from an external API [without using GraphQL data layer](/docs/pages-api#create-pages-from-external-apis).

 ```js
 module.exports = function (api) {